AlienB (ALIENB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AlienB Historical Price

-According to the latest data gathered on AlienB live price page, the current price of AlienB is 0.00000107USD.
-The circulating supply of AlienB(ALIENB) is 20.00B ALIENB , giving it a market capitalization of $21.31K.
+According to the latest data gathered on AlienB live price page, the current price of AlienB is 0USD.
+The circulating supply of AlienB(ALIENB) is 20.00B ALIENB , giving it a market capitalization of $18.38K.

 The AlienB Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ALIENB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.